Generating Preview Tables for Entity Graphs: Introduction

 \section{Introduction}

-We witness an unprecedented proliferation of big, complex \emph{entity graphs} that capture entities and their relationships in many domains.
+We witness an unprecedented proliferation of massive, heterogeneous \emph{entity graphs} that represent entities and their relationships in many domains.
 For instance, in Fig.~\ref{fig:ergraph}---a tiny excerpt of an entity graph, the edge labeled \edge{Actor} between nodes \entity{Will Smith} and \entity{Men in Black} captures the fact that the person is an actor in the film.
-Real-world entity graphs include knowledge bases (e.g., DBpedia~\cite{AuerBK+07}, YAGO~\cite{SuchanekKW07}, Probase~\cite{probase} and Freebase~\cite{Bollacker+08freebase}, which powers Google's knowledge graph),~\footnote{ \url{http://www.google.com/insidesearch/features/search/knowledge.html}} social graphs, biomedical databases, and program analysis graphs, to name just a few.
-Users and developers are tapping into entity graphs for numerous applications such as search, recommendation systems, business intelligence and health informatics.
+Real-world entity graphs include knowledge bases (e.g., DBpedia~\cite{AuerBK+07}, YAGO~\cite{SuchanekKW07}, Probase~\cite{probase}, Freebase~\cite{Bollacker+08freebase} and Google's Knowledge Vault~\cite{knowledgevault}), social graphs, biomedical databases, and program analysis graphs, to name just a few.
+Numerous applications are tapping into entity graphs in domains such as search, recommendation systems, business intelligence and health informatics.

 Entity graphs are often represented as RDF triples, due to heterogeneity of entities and the often lacking schema.
-The Linking Open Data community has interlinked billions of RDF triples spanning over several hundred datasets.~\footnote{ \url{http://www.w3.org/wiki/LinkedData}} Many other entity graph datasets are also available from data repositories such as Amazon's Public Data Sets,~\footnote{ \url{http://aws.amazon.com/publicdatasets/}} Data.gov~\footnote{ \url{http://www.data.gov/}} and NCBI's databases.~\footnote{ \url{http://www.ncbi.nlm.nih.gov/}}
+The Linking Open Data community has interlinked billions of RDF triples spanning over several hundred datasets ({\url{http://linkeddata.org}}).
+Many other entity graph datasets are also available from data repositories such as the NCBI databases ({\url{http://www.ncbi.nlm.nih.gov}}), Amazon's Public Data Sets ({\url{http://aws.amazon.com/publicdatasets}}) and Data.gov ({\url{http://www.data.gov}}).

+It is challenging to select entity graphs for a particular need, given abundant datasets from many sources and oftentimes scarce information available about them.
+While sources such as the aforementioned data repositories often provide dataset descriptions, one cannot get a direct look at an entity graph before fetching it.
+Downloading a dataset and loading it into a database can be a daunting task.
+A data worker may need to tackle many challenges before they can start any real work on an entity graph.